privacypatterns/patterns/patterns/Personal-Data-Table.md

     {%hyde

     title: "Personal Data Table"
+    type: pattern
     excerpt: "In order for users to see what information a controller has about them, they can be provided with a detailed tabular overview of that data upon request."
-    status: pattern
-    type: pattern
     categories:
         - transparency
         - access
         - inform
         - provide
+    com: Minimal-Information-Asymmetry
+    status: pattern
+    address:

     %}

 [TOC]